sandinmyjoints/leveraging-node/talk.md

 - 700+ unit tests that run in seconds.
 - 10 minute deploys, deploy at least once a day.
-- Speed continues **not** to be a problem as we add new features..
+- Speed continues **not** to be a problem as we add new features.
 - 2-3 boxes running each application, for redundancy, not load.

 Note:
-- Some evidence of why I think we can be productive with Node.
+- Some evidence of how we're able to be productive with Node.